 Application Applied

-Explanation on application of the practice The remuneration of the NEDs and EDs for FY2018 are disclosed in the 2018 Annual Report on pages 144 and 145 respectively.
+Explanation on application of the practice The remuneration of the NEDs and EDs for FY2019 are disclosed in the 2019 Annual Report on pages 146 to 148 respectively.
 Directors who serve on subsidiary boards do not receive any additional remuneration for services rendered in the subsidiaries.

 Explanation for departure Not applicable.

-Large companies are required to complete the columns of ired to complete the columns below.
+Large companies are required to complete the columns ired to complete the columns below.
 Non-large companies are encouraged below.

 Measure

 Timeframe